-The following post is a quick recap of common questions I get from realtors and sellers.
-If you have a specific question on your home or one of your listings, feel free to reach out to me.
+As you can imagine, a lot of the tennis court work I do is oriented around the sale of a home with a tennis court.
+People want to know, when either selling or buying a home with a tennis court, how much it will cost to resurface the tennis court.
+The following post is a quick recap of the common questions I get from realtors and sellers.
+If you have a specific question on your home or one of your listings, feel free to reach out to me on the form at the bottom of the page.
 I’m happy to help.

 1. How much to resurface/repaint a court?
 It all depends upon the condition of the court and your service area.
-With this being said, you’re looking at between $4,000-$10,000.
+With this being said, you’re looking at between $5,000-$10,000 but, if there are a lot of issues, it could be as much as $15,000.

 Factors to consider that alter price

-Location of court from street.
+Location of the court from the street.
 How far will we have to travel to carry materials for each trip from the truck?

 How much power washing is needed?